Skip to main content

 Let's talk safety because you're already worried about approximately 47 things—you don't need to add "am I using this correctly?" to your anxiety list.

-Dream On patches use melatonin and magnesium, both of which are generally recognized as safe for most adults.
-However—and this is important—if you're breastfeeding or chestfeeding, you should absolutely chat with your healthcare provider before starting any new supplement or wellness routine.
-Most providers are totally fine with melatonin and magnesium, but they know your specific situation and health history.
+Dream On is a sleep-themed wearable, coming soon.
+As with anything new, if you're breastfeeding or chestfeeding, you should absolutely chat with your healthcare provider before starting any new supplement or wellness routine—they know your specific situation and health history.

 If you're taking any medications (including things like SSRIs, blood pressure medication, or anything else), ask your doctor if there are any interactions to be aware of.
 It's a quick conversation that gives you peace of mind.